flexera-public/policy_engine_training/00_setup/README.md

-# Flexera Policy Development - Lesson 01 - Initial Setup
+# Flexera Policy Development - Initial Setup

 In order to begin this training, you will need to ensure a series of tools are installed for interacting with the Flexera policy engine.
 These same tools will be used for policy development proper.